pil0706/Map_blog/_posts/2019-06-27-Learn from others.md

-Japan as a country I like,
+Japan as a country I like,<br>
-I do wonder around Japan through Apple and Google Maps quite often and try to capture as much mistakes as I can.
+I do wonder around Japan through Apple and Google Maps quite often and try to capture as much mistakes as I can.<br>
 Those database help me not to make same mistakes (on that location) as they have made and it really does help my map looks better.

-Anyway,
+Anyway,<br>
-buildings on water, that's very おかしい（weird).
+buildings on water, that's very おかしい（weird).<br>
 I was just curious why they did make the same mistakes, because my map looks just fine.
 <p align="center">
  <img widht="600" height="600" src="https://github.com/pil0706/pil0706.github.io/blob/master/screenshots/2nd/myMap.png?raw=true">
 </p>

-I came out with conclusions below, which causes this phenomenon (buildings on water).
+I came out with conclusions below, which causes this phenomenon (buildings on water).<br>
-A. Data did not come from one source
+A. Data did not come from one source<br>
-    - for instance, water bodies, buildings, road links all are from difference sources
+    - for instance, water bodies, buildings, road links all are from difference sources<br>
-B. Like the Bermuda triangle, only that part of world has projection bugs
+B. Like the Bermuda triangle, only that part of world has projection bugs<br>
 	- when service providers convert spatial data to vector tiles, that area has 'unknown' issues?
 (I maybe go too far.
-I don't want to believe they made that mistakes.)
+I don't want to believe they made that mistakes.)<br>
 C. I may be wrong

-So, I tracked their data
+So, I tracked their data.<br>
 Google's data provider's attribution can be easily found and it used to be Zenrin but now it does not show anything.
 <p align="center">
  <img widht="600" height="600" src="https://github.com/pil0706/pil0706.github.io/blob/master/screenshots/2nd/google_attribution.png?raw=true">